 Now again, you’re going to want to consider whether robot violence vs. Real people violence crosses a line for your family.
-But as a mom of a 6 year old, I would want him to be at least 9 or 10 before letting him watch.
+But as a mom of a 6 year old boy, I would want him to be at least 9 or 10 years old before letting him watch.
 I would suggest parents screen the movie first before deciding to take their children, especially for those prone to nightmares.
 The visuals are very realistic!

 I was entertained.
 There were some really cool technology integrated elements and futuristic architecture to appreciate.
 The effects were awesome too.
 The suspense and action scenes were fun and gripping.
-Frank’s house and The Eiffel Tower are definitely some of my faves.
+Frank’s house and The Eiffel Tower are definitely some of my favorites.
 And I loved seeing Hugh Laurie and George Clooney together in a movie.
 The banter was amusing.

 Follow Disney Pictures on Twitter: https://twitter.com/DisneyPictures with hashtag #Tomorrowland